 Remember your airfares and transfers when you arrive if you need to fly between UK cities and train or bus fares from your arrival airport to where you will be searching for rentals.

-- The bus from Edinburgh airport to Glasgow was £30 for a family ticket.
-Trains are more expensive for short and long haul events.
+The bus from Edinburgh airport to Glasgow was £30 for a family ticket.
+Trains are more expensive for short and long haul trips.
 Trains are much cheaper with advance tickets.
 You need to plan.

 Eating out before you have your own kitchen – even if your temporary accommodation is self-contained with a kitchen.